MatMoore/obsidian-parser/README.md

 # Obsidian::Parser

-A (work in progress) gem to parse notes created with the Obsidian note-taking tool.
+A gem to parse notes created with the Obsidian note-taking tool.

 ## Installation